Isaiya Katoa: International career

+In 2022, Katoa was named in the Tonga squad for the 2021 Rugby League World Cup.
+In late 2022, Katoa played three matches at the 2021 Rugby League World Cup including Tonga's quarter-final loss to Samoa.
+The following year, Katoa was selected to represent Tonga in a three-Test series against England, kicking off at St Helens' Totally Wicked Stadium on 22 October 2023.

 Club career

 Katoa was contracted to the Penrith Panthers as a junior coming through the ranks, before signing with the Dolphins on the day of his 18th birthday for their inaugural 2023 NRL season.